Information Collection, Use, and Disclosure

 Compliance with Laws and Law Enforcement

 We cooperate with government and law enforcement officials to enforce and comply with the law.
 We may disclose information necessary or appropriate to protect the safety of the public or any person, to respond to claims and legal process (including but not limited to subpoenas), and to prevent or stop activity that may be illegal or dangerous.
-You should also be aware that Coaches may be obliged to disclose information to law enforcement or other authorities to conform to their professional and legal responsibilities.
 Specifically, and without limitation, you should be aware that the law requires mental health professionals to disclose information and/or take action in the following cases: (a) reported or suspected abuse of a child or vulnerable adult; (b) serious suicidal potential; (c) threatened harm to another person; (d) court-ordered presentation of treatment